jarvisar/dj-app/README.md

 - Creates a crowd-sourced playlist for the DJ to play
 - Allows for song removal to prevent replays
 - Conditional HTML rendering based on user status
-- Support for multiple devices using backup codes (plan to implement)
+- Support for multiple devices using backup codes

 ## Stack